awaqqas/Module-2/README.md

     'Get the number of rows to loop over
     RowCount = Cells(Rows.Count, "A").End(xlUp).Row

  The code was refactored in the following manner:

-  ''1a) Create a ticker Index
+  	''1a) Created a ticker Index
     tickerIndex = 0

     '1b) Create three output arrays